suchowan/watson-api-client/README.md

 Class name called VisualRecognition is the camel case-ized service name of [Watson API Reference](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/apis/).
 :password is the 'apikey' picked out from environment variable VCAP_SERVICES.
 Please refer to '[Viewing Bluemix environment variables](https://console.bluemix.net/docs/services/watson/getting-started-variables.html#vcapServices)' for the details of VCAP_SERVICES.
+This gem version no longer supports the authentication mechanism for service instances created before May 23, 2018.

 ####Visual recognition using VisualRecognition#getDetectFaces and VisualRecognition#detectFaces

 Next, by the 'getDetectFaces' and 'detectFaces' method of the VisualRecognition class, we try to recognize examples.
 How to set the arguments can be seen at VisualRecognition's [API Reference](https://www.ibm.com/watson/developercloud/visual-recognition/api/v3/curl.html?curl).